GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 You can also create public and private custom endpoints, exposing each of them for some specific target (whether different applications, clients, teams, or other), and have a private endpoint feed data to your custom Gutenberg blocks (avoiding the need to maintain REST controllers).

 Browse the [Queries Library in gatographql.com](https://gatographql.com/library/) for ready-to-use queries for your WordPress site.
 (The more popular queries are already created as Persisted Queries when installing the plugin.)
-The library is constantly growing, with new queries added every week.
+The library is regularly growing, with new queries added week by week.

 === Augment Gato GraphQL via extensions ===

 Provide additional functionality and expand the GraphQL schema via [extensions](https://gatographql.com/extensions/).
 They can be purchased and installed independently, or via [bundles](https://gatographql.com/bundles/) that contain all needed extensions to satisfy some common use case.

-The **[“All in One Toolbox for WordPress” Bundle](https://gatographql.com/bundles/all-in-one-toolbox-for-wordpress/)** contains all of Gato GraphQL extensions, in a single plugin.
-Hence, it supports all promoted features and use cases.
+The **[“All in One Toolbox for WordPress” Bundle](https://gatographql.com/bundles/all-in-one-toolbox-for-wordpress/)** contains all of Gato GraphQL extensions, thus supporting all promoted features and use cases.

 The bundles for specific use cases are: